 - Swallowing without chewing

 A cat with unresolved dental issues can also be at higher risk for heart, liver, and kidney disease.
+Want to know more?
+Check out our guide on why do cats hiss at you.

 A few pet insurance companies do cover the costs of treating gingivitis, root canals, broken, chipped, and fractured teeth.
 With many insurance options out there, you’re sure to find one that works for you.